 Operating projects are funded via rate revenue or a fee for service charge.
-The cost of the draft Operating Project program as summarised in Table 6 below is estimated to be \$1.117m.
+The cost of the draft Operating Project program as summarised in Table 6 is estimated to be \$1.117m.

-Table 6: Operating Projects Program (\$'000)
+TABLE 6: OPERATING PROJECTS PROGRAM (\$'000)

-Operating Project Name (Including brief project description) Rationale Estimated Cost EN VIABLE LIFESTYLE Street/Verge Tree Planting Continue to deliver street trees to local streets С 30 Two Wells Library - Salt damp treatment Repair salt damp damage to Two Well Library (Heritage listed building) to reduce further damage. С 50 New Cemetery Management System Introduction of new software to manage cemetery leases, burials, cremations records/certificates and management of plots.
-D 54 EM ERGING ECONOMY Two Wells Land Development Continue to engage consultants to develop two (2) land parcels in Two Wells purchased by the Council from State Government В 35 Additional Labour Resources To address growth and current gaps to mitigate risk and improve business efficiency, productivity and service levels В 241 6.
-Undergrounding of Power - Two Wells Main Street (Stage 2) A/B/C 600 REI MARKABLE LANDSCAPES GRFMA Business Case Provision of financial contributions toward completion of the Department for Environment and Water, (Gawler River) Business Case. А 52 Two Wells Cemetery - landscaping Replacement of the deteriorate Two Wells cemetery landscaping D 20 PRO DACTIVE LEADERSHIP
+PROJECT NAME BRIEF PROJECT DESCRIPTION) RATIONALE EST. COST ENVIAB LE LIFESTYLE 1 Street/Verge Tree Planting Continue to deliver street trees to local streets. С 30 2 Two Wells Library - Salt Damp Treatment Repair salt damp damage to Two Well Library (Heritage listed building) to reduce further damage. С 50 3 New Cemetery Management System Introduction of new software to manage cemetery leases, burials, cremations records/certificates and management of plots.
+D 54 EMERG NG ECONOMY 4 Two Wells Land Development Continue to engage consultants to develop two (2) land parcels in Two Wells purchased by the Council from State Government. В 35 5 Additional Labour Resources To address growth and current gaps to mitigate risk and improve business efficiency, productivity and service levels. В 241 6 Undergrounding of Power - Two Wells Main Street (Stage 2).
+A/B/C 600 REMAR KABLE LANDSCAPES 7 GFRMA Business Case Provision of financial contributions toward completion of the Department for Environment and Water, (Gawler River) Business Case. А 52 8 Two Wells Cemetery - landscaping Replacement of the deteriorate Two Wells cemetery landscaping.
+D 20 PROAC TIVE LEADERSHIP 9 Community and Civic Hub Investigation - Phase 2 Develop a strategy/plan (including governance, risk management, procurement etc) based on information and feedback gathered from the community with regard to the next phase and direction of the Community and Civic Hub Investigation.
+A/B 25 10 Donaldson Road - Design to include Water Sensitive Urban Design and open space elements Investigations/design to address stormwater management issues identified within the Two Wells Stormwater Management Plan. С 10